 The aim of the installation is to open up a dialogue on how public sculpture can be diversified now and into the future to better represent the modern Oxford community.
 The success of the 2017 Diversifying Portraiture at Oxford project led to the idea to look at how the same principles could apply to the artistic work in Oxford’s public spaces.
 The project is funded through the University’s Diversity Fund.

 Not much is known about the 13 sculpted heads that have lined Broad Street for 350 years.
 The current heads, thought to represent ancient philosophers or emperors, are the third set of busts that have occupied the space.
 Despite their historical and cultural value, the first two sets of heads were never fully recorded and their whereabouts remained largely unknown for many years.
-Work by the University’s School of Geography and the Environment recovered most of the first and second set of heads in 2017, which are now on display in the Weston Library’s exhibit Oxford’s Stone Heads: History and Mysteries until 21 July 2019.
+Work by the University’s School of Geography and the Environment recovered most of the first and second set of heads in 2017 and they are now on display in the Weston Library’s exhibit Oxford’s Stone Heads: History and Mysteries until 21 July 2019.

 In addition to the two new female heads, an interactive art installation will also be open outside the History of Science Museum.
 The exhibit features a large pink face, which visitors can walk under to hear the ‘voices’ of the busts on the railings.
 The artists will be there constructing the installation from 18–21 June, and they encourage the public to stop by to find out more.